drakulah/Imgc/readme.md

 # Imgc
-A lightweight and high performing image compresser in Go.
+A lightweight and high performing image compresser.
 It is an utility tool for saving memory without decreasing much image quality.
 Espically a command line tool.

 ## Usage
 ```bash